Who's Who of Professional Women

 Carla Hartley

-With a longstanding passion for helping others, Carla L. Hartley, Esq. embarked on her professional journey by earning a Bachelor of Arts in English, with a minor in theology, from the University of New Mexico in 1992.
-She went on to spend the early years of her career with the United States Marines in signal intelligence, and she credits this time with instilling in her good values and a strong work ethic.
-Following her military service, Ms. Hartley entered law school with the encouragement of her mentor, Patricia Lamas, and achieved her Doctor of Jurisprudence, with high honors, from The Colleges of Law in Ventura, California, in 2006.
+Carla L. Hartley, an attorney licensed to practice law in California and Texas, embarked on her professional journey by joining the U.S. Marine Corps, working in Signals Intelligence.
+She credits this time with instilling in her good values and a strong work ethic.
+Following her military service, earning a Bachelor of Arts in English, with a minor in theology, she then entered law school with the encouragement of her mentor, Patricia Lamas, and achieved a Doctor of Jurisprudence, with high honors, in 2006.

 In addition to her primary responsibilities, Ms. Hartley spent 2014 to 2019 as an adjunct professor of law at her alma mater, The Colleges of Law, teaching Advanced Legal Writing, an intensive summer course, and Federal Civil Procedure, part of the core curriculum.
-She serves on the executive board of the Ventura County Family Law Bar Association as treasurer and vice president and on the board of the Ventura County Bar Association, where she chaired a committee.
+She serves on the board of the Ventura County Family Law Bar Association, having recently stepped down from her positions as treasurer and vice president.
+She also served on the board of the Ventura County Bar Association, where she chaired a committee.
 Other memberships include the California State Bar Association and the Alumni Council of The Colleges of Law.
-Ms. Hartley has proffered her expertise through a number of articles as well, including the 2010 article “The Unintended Consequences of Law,” which was published in Citations magazine, and a continually updated blog on her firm’s website.
+Ms. Hartley has proffered her expertise through a number of articles as well, including the 2010 article “The Unintended Consequences of Law,” which was published in Citations magazine; a 2023 continuing legal education presentation entitled “A Basic Guide to Digital Assets: How to Define, Find, Value & Distribute Select Digital Assets”; and a regularly updated blog on her firm’s website.

-Appearing in The National Advocate’s Top 100 Lawyers in 2015, Ms. Hartley received several distinctions in 2017, including being named a Super Lawyers’ Rising Star, AV Preeminent by Martindale-Hubbell and to Trademark Women of Distinction.
+Appearing in The National Advocate’s Top 100 Lawyers in 2015, Ms. Hartley received several distinctions in 2017, including being named a Super Lawyers’ Rising Star, receiving an AV Preeminent rating from Martindale-Hubbell and being listed in Trademark Women of Distinction.
 In 2018, the American Institute of Legal Advocates featured her among their Top 100 Family Law Attorneys in California.
 That same year also saw her honored among the 10 Best Attorneys for exceptional and outstanding client service by the American Institute of Family Law Attorneys.
-When she isn’t working, Ms. Hartley enjoys reading, hot yoga, and spending time with her family, which includes her husband, Mike Hartley; two children, Ben and Victoria; and two grandchildren.
+When she is not working, Ms. Hartley enjoys reading, walking, spending time with her four giant Airedale terriers, and living life with her husband, Mike Hartley, and her family.

 Facebook